By Mike Miller Updated February 22, 2023

 It was more than a marina; it was an Old Florida experience.

-The guest cottage was beautiful, but more expensive than I like to pay for a night's lodging.
-It would be perfect for a family who wants to spend a few days there.
+The guest cottage was beautiful and would be perfect for a couple or family who wants to spend a few days there in Old Florida.

 The entire area around Alva enjoys large oak trees with lots of hanging moss.
 Alva doesn't quite fit in as one of the Florida ghost towns that are fun to visit.
 After all, people still live here.